coderamen666/srd-v3.5-md/epic/epic-spells.md

 creature of CR 2 or less from another monster type or subtype.
 The summoned creature is assumed to have been plucked from some other plane (or somewhere on the same plane).
-The summoned creature attacks the caster's opponents to the best of its ability; or, if the caster can communicate with it, it will perform other actions.
+The summoned creature attacks the caster’s opponents to the best of its ability; or, if the caster can communicate with it, it will perform other actions.
 However, the summoning ends if the creature is asked to perform a task inimical to its nature.
 For each +1 CR of the summoned creature, increase the